-Eurobank's digital channels, received the awards of Best Consumer Digital Bank in Greece for 2021 by the internationally renowned American magazine Global Finance.
+Eurobank's digital channel was awarded "Best Consumer Digital Bank in Western Europe" by the internationally renowned American magazine Global Finance (September 2022).

-Eurobank was also awarded for the subcategories "Best Consumer Online Product Offerings" and "Most Innovative Consumer Digital Bank" for 2021 in Western Europe, highlighting its role as the "Digital Bank that puts you first" and rewarding its comprehensive strategy to strengthen its digital presence and its contemporary digital culture.
+Eurobank received awards (August 2022) for the subcategories "Best Consumer Digital Bank in Greece for 2022", "Best Corporate Digital Bank in Greece for 2022" and "Best Open Banking APIs in Western Europe for 2022 (Consumer)", highlighting its role as the "Digital Bank that puts you first" and rewarding its comprehensive strategy to strengthen its digital offering and its contemporary digital culture.